CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 **Example**

-Let’s explore the concept of codes in CluedIn through an example.
+Let’s explore the concept of codes (identifiers) in CluedIn through an example.
 We have a golden record—John Smith—that originates from the HR system.
 One of the codes for this golden record is created using the ID.
 Now, a new record from the CRM system appears in CluedIn, and one of its codes matches the code of the golden record from the HR system.
 As a result, the new CRM record is merged with the existing HR record, integrating any new properties from the CRM record into the existing golden record.

 ![codes-merge-1.gif](../../assets/images/key-terms-and-features/codes-merge-1.gif)